Diabetes Educator Certificate Program

 - Tuition fees are subject to change

-- Tuition includes program materials, instructional support, workshop and evaluation.
+- Tuition includes program materials, instructional support, webinars and evaluation.

 You will be responsible for purchasing this textbook: